npbhavya/Metagenome-assembled-genomes-workflow/snakemake-workflow/README.md

 Add paired end Illumina reads to directory "reads"
 - For now the snakefile runs only for Illumina paired end reads
-- the input files must end with {sample}_R1.fastq, and {sample}_R2.fastq
+- the input files must end with {sample}_good_out_R1.fastq, and {sample}_good_out_R2.fastq
-- Change this to {sample}_R1_001.fastq, based on the extensions.
+- Change this to {sample}_good_out_R1.fastq, based on the extensions.

+### QC
+Didnt include the snakemake rule for QC

+### Running the snakefile
 Run the command

 First check if there are any errors, dry-run

-`snakemake -s snakemake-cross-assembly -n`
+`snakemake -s snakefile-cross-assembly-bacterial  -n`

 If there are no erros, then run the file

 `snakemake -s snakemake-cross-assembly-bacterial -p`

 ### Other snakemakefiles
-- snakemake-cross-assembly-bacterial: runs cross assembly, build MAGs and assess bacterial compleness
+- snakefile-cross-assembly-bacterial: run cross assembly, builds MAGs, assesses quality of MAGs and bin contribution
-- snakemake-cross-assembly: runs cross assembly and build MAGs
 - snakeme-phage-bins: assesses the bins for phage/viruses using viral_verify (https://pypi.org/project/viral-verify/) and for the viral identified contigs, phage completeness is calculated using checkv (https://bitbucket.org/berkeleylab/checkv)

+### Output files
+**snakefile-cross-assembly-bacterial**
+Assembled contigs saved to "assembly/megahit-assembly/final.contigs.fa" Assembled contigs stats saved to "assembly/megahit-quast/report.txt" Metabat binning output saved to "binning/metabat_bins" CheckM results saved to "binning/checkm_summary"
+Bin contributions saved to "contrib/bowtie2_alignment_rate.tsv" (this inlcudes overall alignment rate, sample name and bin name)

 ### Addtional paramters that can be added